olliw42/mLRS-docu/docs/WIRELESS_BRIDGE.md

 - M5Stack M5Stamp C3U Mate
 - M5Stack ATOM Lite

-The serial port (or one of the serial ports) of the Tx module will need to be connected to the ESP32 module using the pins specified in the boards.h file located [here](https://github.com/olliw42/mLRS/blob/main/esp/mlrs-wireless-bridge/mlrs-wireless-bridge-boards.h).

-### ESP8266

-Any ESP8266 module will work.
+In addition, any ESP8266 module will work.
 The sketch may have to be adapted slightly for a specific module however.

+One of the serial ports of the Tx module will need to be connected to the ESP32/ESP82xx module using the pins specified in the boards.h file located [here](https://github.com/olliw42/mLRS/blob/main/esp/mlrs-wireless-bridge/mlrs-wireless-bridge-boards.h).

-## Software Configuration
+### Software Configuration

-Configuration is done within the sketch, the following options can be set:
+Configuration is done within the Arduino sketch, the following options can be set:

 - Module Type
 - Serial Level